 |Explicitly run garbage collector in the profiled application|

 Memory tab's section Memory & GC Telemetry shows the following graphs:

-CLR Heap shows the managed memory usage statistics.
-CLR heap is the storage for managed CLR objects.
-You can see individual generations or all generations together.
+Heap Memory shows Java heap statistics.
+Java uses the heap as the storage for Java objects.
+You can see individual pools or all pools together.

 Classes shows how the number of loaded classes changed in time, and the total number of unloaded classes.

 Garbage Collection and Time Spent in GC show the garbage collection statistics (read more)